rperry99/Security_Plus--Obsidian/README.md

 ### `Version 0.01`
 - Added a `Stubs` folder.
 This is for any note that I created that has a relation, that I have not yet filled out, or is a note for a topic I would like to cover at some point.
 The following files have been added to the Stubs folder for future use:
 	- Adware, Backdoors, Binaries, Bots & Botnets, Crypto-Malware, Drive-by Downloads, Edge Computing, Fog Computing, Fuzzers, Infrastructure as Code, Internet of Things (IoT), Intrusion Detection System (IDS), Kernels, Keyloggers, Operating System (OS), Personally Identifiable Data (PII), Public-Key Cryptography, Random-Access Memory (RAM), Ransomware, Rootkits, Spyware, Trojan Horses, Virtual Machine Sprawl, Viruses, Worms
-- The following have been moved from `Stubs` to `Individual Notes` and have had at least some information filled out:
+- The following have been moved from `Stubs` --> `Individual Notes` and have had at least some information filled out:
 	- Backdoors, Crypto-Malware, Ransomware, Trojan Horses, Viruses, Worms
 - The following have been created as new:
 	- Fileless Viruses, Malware, Potentially Unwanted Program (PUP), Remote Access Trojans (RATs)